Commissioner of deeds: In Florida

-In the state of Florida, Commissioners of Deeds are officers appointed by the Governor to take acknowledgments and administer oaths on documents executed outside Florida, but to be used or recorded in connection with a timeshare property located in Florida.
-Commissioners are appointed to serve in a particular country and may only act in the country to which they are appointed, but they are not required to actually reside in that country.
+In the state of Florida, Commissioners of Deeds are officers appointed by the Secretary of State to take acknowledgments and administer oaths on documents executed outside Florida, but to be used or recorded in connection with a timeshare property located in Florida.
+Commissioners are appointed to serve in foreign countries, U.S. territories outside the 50 states, and international waters.

 The office of Commissioners of Deeds in the state of Florida was first created on January 28, 1831, and at that time such commissioners could authenticate any document to be used in Florida.
 The commissioner was appointed to one particular U.S. state or a foreign country, and was required to actually live in that state/country.
 However, the Governor at that time requested that the office be abolished, because he claimed that the office had "been used to facilitate fraudulent acts on some occasions."
 The office in its then-current form was abolished and replaced by the new form of "Timeshare Commissioner of Deeds" on April 30, 1998.